Cilvyahg/FED_wtrack/javascript/functions/functions.md

 - je geeft je functie het liefst maar een responsibility/ een taak die ze uitvoeren.

+## Function declaration VS Function Expressions
+one major difference between function declaration and expression is that with function declaration, you can invoke the function even BEFORE DEFINING IT. this is not possible with function expressions because the function expression follows a top-to-bottom control flow sequence.

 ### arrow functions

+arrow functions are yet another notation of the function expression but are of a shorter syntax. the function() keyword is replaced by `() =>`

+If the function body within the curly braces contains only **a single statement**, then the braces can be omitted.
+An arrow function with curly braces must include the return keyword.

+return is a directive (instructie) that returns a value to the function after the code within it has been executed.

 function serie of steps. think of it as a executing a RECIPE.